grommet/grommet/src/js/components/Chart/README.md

       'value' is a tuple indicating the coordinate of the value or a triple indicating the x coordinate and a range of two y coordinates.
       'label' is a text string describing it.
+      'onHover' and 'onClick' only work when type='bar'.

 ```
 [{
   label: string,
+  onClick: function,
+  onHover: function,
   value: [number]
 }]
 ```